vuono-group/harvestbot/README.md

 ### Integrate bot to Slack

 1. [Create new Slack App](https://api.slack.com/apps)
-2. Record the Slack signing secret and OAuth access token for configuration in later step.
-3. Configure the slash command that will trigger your bot in "Slash Commands" tab.
+1. Configure the slash command that will trigger your bot in "Slash Commands" tab.
 The request URL you can fill out later when you have the cloud functions in place.
-4. Add permissions for scopes **chat:write:bot**, **commands**, **users:read** and **users:read.email** to be able to send messages to your workspace and get the users email address.
+1. Add permissions for scopes **chat:write:bot**, **commands**, **users:read** and **users:read.email** to be able to send messages to your workspace and get the users email address.
-5. Install the app to your workspace.
+1. Install the app to your workspace.
+1. Record the Slack signing secret and OAuth access token for configuration in later step.

 ### Storing encrypted app configuration

 App configuration should be stored to Google Storage using the encrypt feature of the tool locally.

-1. Define environment variables described [in setting up the local development](#environment-setup)
+* Define environment variables described [in setting up the local development](#environment-setup)

-2. Define settings for Slack integration
+* Define settings for Slack integration

 ```
   #.envrc